bogdan-calapod/gatsby-starter-jest/README.md

 To configure Google Analytics and Hotjar, insert your Google Analytics Tracking ID and Hotjar script version and ID into `gatsby-config.js`.

+## Writing tests

+The Jest runner is configured to look for all files named `*.test.js` and run all the tests in them.
+I recommend placing the test file in the same folder with the component it's testing.

+To run tests use `yarn test`, and `yarn test-coverage` if you want a coverage report as well.

 ## Installing
 * `yarn` && `yarn develop` to develop